Lake Arrowhead, Georgia, USA

 Lake Arrowhead is also close in proximity to the historic city of Waleska, in northwest Georgia.
 This municipality was officially incorporated in 1889, named for a Cherokee Indian princess called Warluskee – a girl who dwelled in these parts long ago.
 The city once enjoyed a prominent place in the grain-grinding, timber, manufacturing and tobacco industries before finally developing into the college town that it is today.
 As the proud home home Reinhardt College, modern Waleska revolves almost exclusively around academia.
 The institution began back in 1883 as a one room schoolhouse for elementary-high school children, and over the years expanded to serve the higher education needs of greater Atlantans.
 A second campus was constructed in North Fulton County to meet such great demand.

 Don’t miss out on the incredible solitude and serenity that Lake Arrowhead has to offer.
 Come spend a tranquil sunset or two kayaking along the shoreline, as this is the pinkish hour when deer like sip water from the edges of the lake.
 A convenient location near the cities of Waleska, Canton, and Atlanta permits visitors to enter another world without having to stray too far from the modern conveniences that urban life provides.

-Things to do at Lake Arrowhead GA
+Things to Do at Lake Arrowhead

 - Vacation Rentals